tillbiskup/infofile/README.md

 Nothing more than a (plain) text editor.

+## Format specification

+The specification of the Infofile format can be found in the supporting information to the publication provided in the "How to cite" section below.

 ## Organisation

 Examples of templates for different (spectroscopic) methods are provided in the `examples` directory, with older versions of these templates residing in the `examples/archive` subdirectory.